tvanslyke/ENGW-3302/discourse-community-manual.md

 The FOSS community refers to individuals who are involved in the development of different FOSS projects.
 Though members of the FOSS community need not be programmers, they typically are and this document is targeted towards new programmers who are looking to get involved with the FOSS community, but are unsure of where or how to start.
 This document will discuss terminology and conventional means of communication within the FOSS community as well as the programming community at large.

 Throughout this text, you may find that I use some non-FOSS-specific terms to describe conventions or ideas in the FOSS community without specifying them as such.
 For example, if a generalization is made about programmers in the FOSS community, it may read something like: "Programmers will typically do thing X while trying to achieve goal Y".
-Please understand that such unqualified generalizations are implicitly FOSS-specific, so the previous text would read: "Programmers in the FOSS comunity ...".
+Please understand that such unqualified generalizations are implicitly FOSS-specific, so the previous text would read: "Programmers in the FOSS community ...".
 Discussions about the greater programming community as a whole will be explicitly qualified to be so.

 ## Who Cares About Open-Source Software?